-The weather’s getting warmer and the shopping centres have already started playing carols.
-You know what that means – the holiday season is fast approaching, and with it, the knowledge that Christmas lunch/dinner is happening in your backyard this year.
-But the yard’s a mess!
+The weather’s getting warmer and the garden is looking amazing.
+You know what that means – the Summer BBQ entertaining season is fast approaching, and with it, the knowledge that outdoor lunch/dinner is happening in your backyard this year.
 What can you do to prepare?
-Good thing you’re getting started early.
 Here’s a few ideas to get your outdoor entertaining started.

 1. The Lawn

 First things first, get your lawn looking presentable.
 How long has it been since you mowed?
 Warmer weather means faster growing grass, and it means you’re going to be mowing once a week from now own.
 But what if the grass is too far gone?
 It’s scrubby in places and patchy in others?
 Now would be a good time to consider getting someone like Hancey’s Turf to rip it all up and replace it with something much nicer and far more maintainable.

 The sprucing up of the lawn ties into this next point.
 Décor is important for creating a subtle vibe, and it allows you to liven up the area with items that contrast with or accent the colour of the grass behind it.
 A nice vase, some plants, even the cushions on your outdoor seating – all of these options, and many more, can be leveraged in a creative way that really ties the whole area together.

 Make sure you’ve got everything you need well in advance.
 Things like reusable plastic plates, cups and cutlery are great because it keeps washing up at the end of the day to a bare minimum.
 Make sure you have a cooler for drinks and get some ice to put in it.
 Have lots of snacks and finger food ready to go for guests to snack on until the meal is ready.
 A good host is prepared for anything.